 We have discussed two aspects of Terroir, climate (temperature) and soils.
 The third aspect which many wine writers ignore is human.
 You can purchase the perfect site in terms of climate and soil, but still ruin the site by poor decisions in planting.

 When Ledson Winery purchased the Mountain Terraces property, the vineyards were a mess.
 The fruit was good due to the climate and the soil but we knew the fruit could be improved through more attention to the detail of pruning, irrigation and fertigation.
 Years and many thousands of dollars later, the wine coming from the original vineyards is vastly improved.
-A serious replanting program has been started with better rootstocks, Cabernet Sauvignon clones, and attention to row direction (figures 3.0, 3.1 and 3.2).
+A serious replanting program has been started with better rootstocks, Cabernet Sauvignon clones, and attention to the row direction.
 The wines coming from the new planting are exceptional.